 How to Make Natural Lavender Body Balm

-This page may contain affiliate links.
+This website is reader-supported - thank you!
 As an Amazon Associate I earn from qualifying purchases.

-Although I sell it, lavender body balm is a natural skin care product that you can easily make yourself.
-It’s a rich oil-based product scented with soothing lavender essential oil that you melt and mix together then pour into tins to harden.
-You can use it to soften and moisturize your skin but also to calm nerves and tension.
-Rub a little on your temples at night and it can also help ease you into a peaceful slumber.
-It will take you less than half an hour to make this recipe and once poured and cooled you can use the balm immediately.
+Lavender body balm is a natural skin care product you can easily make yourself.
+It’s a rich oil-based product scented with soothing lavender essential oil that you melt and mix together, then pour into tins to harden.
+You use it to smooth and soften your skin and calm nerves and tension.
+Rub a little on your temples at night, and it can help ease you into a peaceful slumber.

 Lavender Body Balm Recipe